-Weddings are back.
-Make sure you’re stylishly suited and booted with our edit of the best suits for grooms, guests and best men – plus all the extras to finish off your look
+Make sure you’re stylishly suited and booted with our edit of the best suits for grooms, guests and best men – plus, discover accessories to complete your look

-For a city wedding: the single-breasted two-piece navy suit
+For a traditional wedding: the single-breasted two-piece and contrast waistcoat

-For a relaxed country wedding: the grey two-piece suit
+For a sun-drenched destination wedding: the linen suit

 Words: Miranda Eason